-According to the reports of Organization for Economic Cooperation and Economic Development (OECD), Sub Saharan African countries top the list of foreign aid recipient.
+According to the reports of the Organization for Economic Cooperation and Economic Development (OECD), Sub-Saharan African countries top the list of foreign aid recipients.
 Every year trillions of capital flow to these countries from the developed donor states and international organizations.
-As surprising as it sounds, these aid often failed to serve its purpose.
-It did not cause the development that it should have, rather a rise of corruption, debt and downfall has been noticed in most of the Sub Saharan African states in the receiving ends.
-This paper discusses the relation of foreign aid with rising corruption in these states and intends to disclose how such large disbursements has kept nearly no contribution in development.
+As surprising as it sounds, this aid often failed to serve its purpose.
+It did not cause the development that it should have, rather a rise of corruption, debt and downfall has been noticed in most of the Sub-Saharan African states in the receiving ends.
+This paper discusses the relation of foreign aid with rising corruption in these states and intends to disclose how such large disbursements have kept nearly no contribution to development.

-The point of these aid or donation is roused by altruistic motives, colonialism, and out of personal responsibility to construct political and financial partnerships, improve life and lift individuals out of poor living condition in Africa.
+The point of this aid or donation is roused by altruistic motives, colonialism, and personal responsibility to construct political and financial partnerships, improve life and lift individuals out of poor living conditions in Africa.

-Foreign aid corresponding to administration, have for quite a while been at the focal point of poverty debates concerning Sub-Saharan Africa.
-States which have indicated better administration have throughout the long term gotten more foreign aid than the ones who have failed to do as such.
+Foreign aid corresponding to administration has for quite a while been at the focal point of poverty debates concerning Sub-Saharan Africa.
+States which have indicated better administration have throughout the long term get more foreign aid than the ones who have failed to do as such.
 Assistance from World Bank has additionally been attached to enhancements and fortifying of institutions of global governance.
-While the positive effect of aid with respect to poverty decrease needs not be overemphasized, in many states aid has not been successful to accomplish its planned reason for aiding the least advantaged in reducing poverty and advancing financial development (Geofrey and Kungu, 2019).
+While the positive effect of aid with respect to poverty decrease needs not to be overemphasized, in many states aid has not been successful to accomplish its planned reason for aiding the least advantaged in reducing poverty and advancing financial development (Geofrey and Kungu, 2019).

 What is Foreign Aid?

-Foreign aid can be in form of both loan and grant.
+Foreign aid can be in form of both loans and grants.
 The loan given by the donor can again be branched into two sections.
 They are the hard loan and the soft loan.
-If the the donor state or organization demand for the repayment in foreign currency, it is recognized as hard loan.
-Again, if the loan is asked to be repaid in the own currency of the receiving state, it is considered as soft loan (Agarwal, 2019).
+If the donor state or organization demands the repayment in foreign currency, it is recognized as a hard loan.
+Again, if the loan is asked to be repaid in the own currency of the receiving state, it is considered a soft loan (Agarwal, 2019).

 5 types of Foreign aids exist.
-They are the Bilateral aid, Multilateral aid, Tied aid, Project aid, Military aid and Voluntary aid.
+They are Bilateral aid, Multilateral aid, Tied aid, Project aid, Military aid, and Voluntary aid.
 The need of the foreign aid that is to be transferred varies from state to state basing on the requirements and policies.

 It is not wise to say that the rationale behind providing assistance or aid to the receiving states is entirely altruistic.
 Besides promoting development there remain several rationales behind providing aid.
 The non-altruistic rationale is mostly related to foreign policy and commercial motives (Gunatilake, Fabella, and Lagman-Martin).
 Foreign aid had notable influence in building diplomatic relations, economic ties, cultural manipulation, and also intentions that bind all these motives.
 It is rather hard to identify the sole reason of providing foreign aid.